KeithSloan/OpenSCAD_Alt_Import/README.md

 * Importing SCAD files as FreeCAD Objects.
 * Edit SCADObjects with an external editor
-* Import of Minkowski with a Sphere as a Part::Offset
+* Import of Minkowski request with a Sphere as a Part::Offset
+* Import of Minkowski request with a Cylinder as Part::Offset & Part::Fillet

 The idea to allow hybrid development ( FreeCAD and OpenSCAD )